williamyang98/SoccerBot/README.md

 - Gets 60ms per frame on a FX6300 (Hexacore) @ 4.2GHz
 - Model has an IOU of 0.81 on training data
 - Model doesn't know when ball has exited the frame and spams emotes
+- Can score up to 150 (based off a few runs)

 ## Todo
 - Reduce number of outputs to 2 (x_centre, y_centre)